arctic-hen7/fmterr/CONTRIBUTING.md

 If the code you write needs to be documented in, the README, the book, or elsewhere, please do so!
 Also, **please ensure your code is commented**, it makes everything so much easier.

-## Branches

-fmterr uses a relatively intuitive branching system:

--   `main` -- the rolling-release version of the project, which should not be committed to directly
--   `stable` -- the stable version of the project, which should reflect released features (should be in line with latest tag)

-A separate branch is created for new features/fixes, which are then merged into `main` with pull requests.
-Note that new releases can only be authored from the `stable` branch (checked by Bonnie).

 ## Committing

 We use the Conventional Commits system, but you can commit however you want.
 Your pull request will be squashed and merged into a single compliant commit, so don't worry about this!